ipmanlk/Fake-Hits-Generator/README.md

 ##Information
 - Latest stable source code is avaiable in the master branch.
-- Untested versions & new features are available in "future" branches.
 - Proxy list is available in proxy_list branch.

 ##License